Undergraduate Competency-Based Academic Policies and Procedures

 An academic year for the University of Massachusetts Global MyPath competency-based education program consists of the completion of at least 24 units and 48 weeks of instruction.
 Unlike the traditional academic calendar, the University of Massachusetts Global MyPath program has no semesters, trimesters, quarters, or other terms with set beginning and ending dates.
 Instead, the academic year begins on the day that a student completes the first substantive academic activity (starts attendance) and ends when both the minimum 24 units and 48 weeks of instruction have been completed.
 Since the program is self-paced, students may earn more than 24 units in a 48-week period, or students can take more than 48 weeks to earn the 24 units.

-The breaks for the 2022-2023 Academic Year are:
+The break for the 2024-2025 Academic Year is:

 Tuition